msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 devLink = "https://dev.to/msfjarvis/publishing-an-android-library-to-github-packages-1l74"
 socialImage = "uploads/github_packages_social.webp"
 +++

+>UPDATE(06/06/2020): The Android Gradle Plugin supports the Gradle Maven Publish plugin beginning version 4.0.0, so I've added the new process for this at the beginning of this guide.
+The previous post follows that section.

 GitHub released the Package Registry beta in May of this year, and graduated it to public availability in Universe 2019, rebranded as [GitHub Packages](https://github.com/features/packages "GitHub Packages").
 It supports NodeJS, Docker, Maven, Gradle, NuGet, and RubyGems.
 That's a LOT of ground covered for a service that's about one year old.

 Naturally, I was excited to try this out.
 The [documentation](https://help.github.com/en/github/managing-packages-with-github-packages/about-github-packages) is by no means lacking, but the [official instructions](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-gradle-for-use-with-github-packages) for using Packages with Gradle do not work for Android libraries.
 To make it compatible with Android libraries, some small but non-obvious edits are needed which I've documented here for everybody's benefit.